karimarttila/kubernetes/simple-server/README.md

 (You don't have to add those lines to the yaml file - I added them.)

-Then you are ready to use the script
+Then you are ready to use the script:

 ```bash
 AWS_PROFILE=YOUR-AWS-PROFILE  ./create-simple-server-deployment.sh single-node aws dummy-ip 31111 0.1 dummy-acr YOUR-AWS-ACCOUNT-ID YOUR-AWS-REGION YOUR-AWS-ECR-PREFIX
 # Check the deployment: